-Skin is our largest organ, and on average a fully grown adult has about 8 pounds, (or 3.6 kgs) of the stuff – making up a whopping 22 square feet!
+Skin is our largest organ.
+On average a fully grown adult has about 8 pounds, (or 3.6 kgs) of the stuff.
+Making up a whopping 22 square feet!

-If you live in an area known for smog and air pollution, and you are noticing that your complexion sometimes has a similar hue to the sky, it may be time to start investing in an anti-pollution face cream or two.
-We are going to breakdown the point of these clever creams and explain why they are probably worth your hard earned pennies.
+If you live in an area known for smog and air pollution, you are noticing that your complexion sometimes has a similar hue to the sky.
+It may be time to start investing in anti-pollution face cream or two.
+We are going to breakdown the point of these clever creams.
+Here are why they are probably worth your hard-earned pennies.

-Now curiously, the real threat often doesn’t come from these particles themselves since they are usually too big to enter the skin; it actually comes from the chemicals that find a way to attach to them.
-Lets take urban dust as an example, it contains a cocktail of 224 toxic chemicals – from polyaromatic hydrocarbons to pesticides and heavy metals.
-And, while the particles of pollution are usually too large to penetrate skin themselves, many of these chemicals attached to them are not.
-Cigarette smoke is another major pollutant, and that has been shown to consist of thousands of chemicals.
+Now curiously, the real threat often doesn’t come from these particles themselves since they are usually too big to enter the skin.
+It actually comes from the chemicals that find a way to attach to them.
+Let’s take urban dust as an example, it contains a cocktail of 224 toxic chemicals – from polyaromatic hydrocarbons to pesticides and heavy metals.

 Thanks to the wonders of science, in recent years, the health effects associated with air pollution have been intensively studied.
 Laboratory tests are able to measure not only how the cells react to different pollutants, but also which ingredients can protect them against the negative effects caused.
 From there, skin care products can be developed to protect against the damage and repair the damage done as much as possible.